emanuelepaiano/espresso-portal/README.md

 6) If you use mysql, import hotspot.sql file into database (you can use PhpMyAdmin).
 If you prefer sqlite, set $GLOBALS['dbms']='sqlite' and $GLOBALS['sqliteFile'] to hotspot.sqlite file.
 For backend you can use sqliteweb (https://github.com/coleifer/sqlite-web).

-7) Read DATABASE.TXT for tables description (writing in progress)

-8) Log in in Unifi Controller and set External Hotspot (from Guest Policies) to redirect to custom captive ip address.
+7) Log in in Unifi Controller and set External Hotspot (from Guest Policies) to redirect to custom captive ip address.

+8) All access will be logged into access_logs database table (set $GLOBALS['logAccessEnabled']) to false for disabling logging)

+9) Set $GLOBALS['GuestMailAccess'] to true to enable guest authentication by email address (useful for signing up to newsletter)

+10) Set $GLOBALS['showHomeRegistered'] to false to hide disable registered accounts (guest only)

-9) Enjoy
+11) Enjoy

 ***